EthanHolleman/CB_Mini_Project/README.md

 ```
 python3 main.py -o [Path/to/your/output/directory] -l [Path/to/your/output/directory] -q ./test_data/SRA_to_FASTQ
 ```

+To speed things up even more you can run BLAST locally by adding the arguement `-local 1`. `-local` is set to 0 by default which will cause the pipeline to run BLAST over the internet.

 For best results please use absolute paths when passing arguments, thanks!

 ## Install Guide